What is an App?

 |Drupal 8, Drupal 9, WordPress, Grav||htdocs|

 You can however set the root path afterwards at any given time by visiting the according setting in the Dashboard under your App.

 In some cases, you might want to route individual domains to different folders.
 Please mind that there are limited use cases for this and don't use one App to host multiple website (see above as well).

-When visiting the root path settings form with a Professional stack Apps you will find a switch to change from a global root path for all domains to custom root paths for each domain.
+When visiting the root path settings you will find a switch to change from a global root path for all domains to custom root paths for each domain.
 Mind that you can also use

 .htaccess files with